“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 As for the time I was spending alone

-with my father it was constantly the same.
+with my father it was the same.
 During the summers, we would

 frequent this exclusive golf club, where only men were allowed.
 My father spent

-six days a week there, engaging golfing, playing cards, and backgammon, while
+six days a week there gambling in: cards, and backgammon, while

 delegating the management of his businesses to others.
 One of his closest

-childhood friends from South Philadelphia, the same area as the original Rocky
+childhood friends from South Philadelphia, where my father was raised, in the exact same area as the original Rocky

 movie, was Joe Vito.
 Joe became the world’s largest online bookie before it was